 Whether you fly for recreation or as a career, the most important pilot rating you can earn is the instrument rating.
 This program normally follows the Private Pilot course.
 The instrument rating greatly expands your weather options on trips, increases the level of safety when you’re flying, improves your precision piloting skills and raises your level of self – confidence.
 Even if you don’t fly often enough to maintain safe instrument pilot proficiency, your visual flight skills and level of competency flying at night will be greatly enhanced.

 Federal regulations require at least a Private Pilot certificate for enrollment and at least 35 hours of instrument flight training (up to 10 hours in our simulator can be counted toward this requirement).
 At American Air, you will also receive at least 80 hours of in – depth classroom ground instruction.
 Students who take 2 – 3 flight lessons per week on average complete the course at AAFT with over 100 hours of flight training (approximately 15 -20 hours of this time is in our simulator).
 Students will typically require approximately 10 months to complete this course.

-Our state-of-the-art, FAA-approved BATD simulator can replicate a number of airplane types and panels.
-It can display analog instruments or glass cockpit panels.
+Our state-of-the-art, FAA-approved BATD simulator can replicate a number of airplane types and panels ranging from Cessna 172s to the King Air B200.
+Each aircraft panel type can be configured with analog, EFIS or glass cockpit instrumentation.
 It is equipped with Garmin GNS430W/530W or GTN650/750 GPS navigation systems with moving maps.
 The instructor can control the weather conditions and system malfunctions and simulate ATC clearances and communications.